Eurytus of Oechalia

 Image of King Eurytus of Oechalia in an Etruscan vase from Caere.
 Eurytus is depicted next to Heracles during a symposium.
 Krater of corinthian columns called Krater of Eurytus, circa 600 B.C.

-In Greek mythology King Eurytus (/ˈjʊərᵻtəs/; Ancient Greek: Εὔρυτος) of Oechalia (Οἰχαλίᾱ, Oikhalíā), Thessaly, was a skillful archer who even said to have instructed Heracles in his art of using the bow.
+Eurytus (/ˈjʊərᵻtəs/; Ancient Greek: Εὔρυτος) of Oechalia (Οἰχαλίᾱ, Oikhalíā), Thessaly, was a skillful archer of Greek mythology who was even said to have instructed Heracles in the art of using the bow.

 Family

-Eurytus was the son of Melaneus either by Stratonice, daughter of King Porthaon of Calydon and Laothoe or by the eponymous heroine Oechalia.
+Eurytus was the son of Melaneus either by Stratonice, daughter of King Porthaon of Calydon and Laothoe, or by the eponymous heroine Oechalia.
 He was the brother of Ambracias, eponym of Ambracia, a city in Epirus.
+Eurytus's grandfather was Apollo, the archer-god.

 Eurytus married Antiope, daughter of Pylon (son of Naubolus) and had these children: Iphitus, Clytius, Toxeus, Deioneus, Molion, Didaeon, Hippasus and a very beautiful daughter, Iole.
-A late legend also attributes Eurytus as the father of Dryope, by his first wife.
+A late legend also makes Eurytus the father of Dryope, by his first wife.
 Hesiod calls his wife Antioche and they had four sons but Creophylus says only two.

-Eurytus's grandfather was Apollo, the archer-god, and was also a famed archer.
-Eurytus has been noted by some as the one who taught Heracles the art of archery.